whynpc9/langchain-qwq-vllm/README.md

 ## 🤝 Contributing

-This project focuses on VLLM optimization and Deep Agents integration.
+This project focuses on VLLM optimization and LangChain 1.0 integration.
 Contributions are welcome for:

 - VLLM performance optimizations
-- Deep Agents workflow examples
+- LangChain 1.0 agent workflow examples
 - Advanced reasoning + structured output use cases
 - Documentation improvements